 You may not know this, but the Bay Area has some pretty cool swim holes.
 Granted they may not match the natural splendor of Tahoe or Yosemite, but for a short drive, they can be an awesome time!
 There’s also some great campgrounds near these holes.
 Trust us, there’s nothing better than warming your bones by the campfire after a long day of cannonballs!
 Here are our top picks.

-Bass Lake: This midsize lake is just over the Golden Gate and up the Point Reyes Coast.
-You’ll have to earn the swim with a 2.7 mile hike in, but then you can frolic like a Greek god (bathing suits are optional).
-You may want to consider a raft or a noodle (are you really going to be that person?), but we just usually stick with the rope swing!
+This midsize lake is just over the Golden Gate and up the Point Reyes Coast.
+You’ll have to earn the swim with a 2.7-mile hike in, but then you can frolic like a Greek god.
+You may want to consider a raft or a noodle, but we just usually stick with the rope swing!
 Camping?
-There are so many awesome spots to camp.
-Check it out!
+There are so many awesome spots to camp in the area.
+Check them out below.

 This is a small swimming hole, but it’s a top car-camping experience if you’re up for it.
 You won’t find Memorial Park on many maps, but it is a beautiful spot (especially if you can get one of the creekside sites, C20-C22) where you can camp right on a beautiful creek among the redwoods.
 It’s also only a 30-minute drive from Big Basin Redwoods.